tquester/ZXBasicCompiler/README.md

 Some games have been successfully compiled, but not all games profit, this one runs far too fast
 ![ufo_compiled](https://github.com/user-attachments/assets/6d7b285c-91c5-404d-9bd7-03460c353e53)

-Thanks  Animated Alex for your games, it showed my lots of errors in my compiler and I discovered aspects of BASIC I did not know. https://animatedal.itch.io/
+Thanks  Animated Alex for your games, it showed my lots of errors in my compiler and I discovered aspects of BASIC I did not know.
+Breathing pure Assembler https://animatedal.itch.io/